RisPNG/Snipping-Lens/readme.md

 **Windows:**

-- Use Win+Shift+S, or left-click the tray icon
+- Use Win+Shift+S, or left-click the tray icon.
-- Screenshots are automatically detected and opened in Google Lens
+- Screenshots are automatically detected and opened in Google Lens.

 **Linux:**

-- Use `gnome-screenshot -c -a` or left-click the tray icon
+- Use `gnome-screenshot -c -a` or left-click the tray icon.
-- Screenshots are automatically detected and opened in Google Lens
+- Screenshots are automatically detected and opened in Google Lens.

 ### Tray Icon Actions

 - **Left-click**: Takes a screenshot according to the system's snipping tool or equivalent.
 - **Right-click**: Show context menu with options:
   - **Pause/Resume**: Temporarily disable/enable automatic screenshot detection.
 Left-clicking the tray icon will snap and search regardless of the pause state.
-  - **Show Logs**: View application logs in a text editor..
+  - **Show Logs**: View application logs in a text editor.
-  - **Exit**: Close the application
+  - **Exit**: Close the application.

 ## Requirements

+- Internet connection for Google Lens

 ### Windows

-- Windows 10 or later
+- Windows 10 or later.
-- Internet connection for Google Lens

 ### Linux

-- XApp Status Applet (Tested and default on Linux Mint Debian Edition, other Linux distros may or may not work)
+- XApp Status Applet (Tested and default on Linux Mint Debian Edition, other Linux distros may or may not work).
-- xclip package
+- xclip package.
-- gnome-screenshot package
+- gnome-screenshot package.
-- Internet connection for Google Lens

 ## FAQ